acai05/Project-Proposal/README.md

 1.3 PROJECT OBJECTIVE
+a.
 Only authorised admin can fully make alterations on the customer’s information.
 Wrong id and password will not get the access.
+b.
 Admin and authorised employee can insert, update and delete the customer’s information.
+c.
 The employee also have the access to update the customer’s details that are suits with their unit of work.
+d.
 All the employee can view the order and customer’s details and make updates if necessary.
+e.
 Employee can filter and sort the data according to date, floor level and category which can ease their job in monitoring the customers.

 1.4 PROJECT SCOPE

 1.4.1 Scope
+a.
 Login and logout feature - where we only give access to the authorised employee only (User Authentication).
+b.
 Insert feature - where we can add a new set of data (registration phase).
+c.
 Update feature - where we can update any information on the customer’s data including the extra requests that are requested from the customer.
+d.
 Delete feature - where we can delete any outdated and unwanted data.
+e.
 View feature - where we can view the customer’s information as well as if we want to sort the customers according to date, floor level and category.

 1.4.2 Targeted User
+a.
 This system is for any hotel businesses as well as motels, resorts and other suitable businesses.
+b.
 This system is for administrations and employee of the hotel only, which we want to stress on the registering, storing and organizing  the customer’s data.
+c.
 This system is for all department inside the businesses.

 1.4.3 Specific Platform